Sebrhyscart/GEANT4-ProtonBeam-LithiumTarget/README.md

 This simulation is written in C++ with the Monte Carlo particle trasport code GEANT4, developed at CERN.

-The simulation uses a random number generator and experimentally-determined probabiliy distributions to compute the trajectories and interations of sub-atomic particles.
+The simulation uses a random number generator and experimentally-determined probability distributions to compute the trajectories and interations of sub-atomic particles.
 Below is an example trajectory visual of the simulated particle accelerator.

 ![image](https://github.com/Sebrhyscart/GEANT4-ProtonBeam-LithiumTarget/assets/133667593/d15c8abd-47a9-4f7d-8b3d-aa974da8433e)